Qalala/MITM/USAGE.md

 1. **Receiver**
    - Role: **Receiver**, Port = `12347`, Transport = TCP.
-   - Decryption Capabilities:
+   - Decryption Configuration:
-     - Check **AES-GCM Decryption – Mode 1** (and any other modes you want to support).
+     - Select **AES-GCM Decryption – Mode 1** from the dropdown.
      - **Key exchange = Pre‑shared key**.
      - Set **PSK = demo-psk** (or another shared string, but use the same for Sender).